 Our Rainbow Promise underpins everything we do at school.
 Just as the Rainbow was a sign of God's promise to Noah that from that moment God would enable Noah and the people of the earth to flourish and experience life in all its fullness.
-So as a school community we promise to do our best to enable all the pupils and adults of our school to flourish academically and professionally so that they might reach their potential.
+So as a school community we promise to do our best to enable all the pupils and adults of our school to flourish academically and professionally to reach their potential.